RaikHerrmann/Synapse-Training-Deployment/README.md

     ![Errors are displayed.](media/error-notebook-create.png "Notebook creation errors")

+3. PBI Errors at the end of the script.

 ### Task 4: Configure Power BI dataset credentials

 Complete this task after setup has completed.